It is a disorder experienced by pregnant women in which the patient’s blood pressure rises significantly, and the urine contains protein.

 This can help the doctor assess the presence or risk of eclampsia.

-If blood tests reveal low levels of red blood cells and platelets, as well as high levels of liver enzymes, then a pregnant woman is said to have HELLP syndrome, suffer from hemolysis, elevated liver enzymes, and decreased platelets.
+Suppose blood tests reveal low levels of red blood cells and platelets and high levels of liver enzymes.
+In that case, a pregnant woman is said to have HELLP syndrome and suffer from hemolysis, elevated liver enzymes, and decreased platelets.